zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-browse.md

 ### Toolbar commands
 The toolbar for the browse pattern contains actions that operate against a grid, i.e. 'Add' or 'Delete' a resource, as well as resource-specific actions (for a limited set of resource types).
 There are two sets of actions on the toolbar.
-The first set is applicable to for all items on the grid or generic page level actions like ‘Add’ or 'Refresh'.
+The first set of actions do not require a grid row selection and operate at the page level, for exampple `Add`, `Edit columns` and `Refresh`.
 The second set, separated by a pipe, is enabled only when one or more resource items are selected on the grid.

 <div style="max-width:800px">
 <img alttext="Resource browse toolbar" src="../media/top-designpatterns-resource-browse/resource-browse-toolbar.png"/>

 The recommended actions for the resource browse toolbar are:
-* Add invokes the resource create experience
+* `Add` invokes the resource create experience
-* Edit columns changes the columns in the grid
+* `Edit columns` changes the columns in the grid
-* Refresh repopulates the grid with fresh data
+* `Refresh` repopulates the grid with fresh data
+* `|` separator for the row-level actions
-* Assign tags enables tagging for the selected grid items
+* `Assign tags` enables tagging for the selected grid items
-* Delete will permanently remove the selected grid items
+* `Delete` will permanently remove the selected grid items from Azure

 ### Filtering
 The filter panel contains properties that are common across all resource types displayed in the grid.
 Coming soon: Additional sets of filters pertaining to each selected resource type will be available in the filter panel.
 This allows for narrowing down results based on attributes related to a resource type.
 For example, filter a virtual machine based on IP address, location and availability set.

 ### Grid content
-By default, browse shows the resource name, resource group, location and subscription.
+By default, browse shows the `resource name`, `resource group`, `location`(aka region) and `subscription`.
 We recommend you choose key resource properties to display as columns so that the user can differentiate between resources in the grid.
 You can specify default columns and available columns that the user can add using the 'Edit columns' command.

 You can also group the content of the grid by resource type, subscription, resource group or location.
 This would reorganize the list items into groups.
 Read more on the grid pattern page.

 ### Leveraging the context menu
 Actions can be performed on a specific resource using context menu commands.
-Read more on the grid pattern page.
+Read more on the `grid design pattern`.

 ### Empty state
 When the resource list has no items to display, provide the user with information on how to get started, i.e help links.
 The icon, message and link come from your asset definition.